-RPD is a licensed (or equivalent designation for the country conducting the residency, e.g., registered) pharmacist who
+RPD must be licensed (or equivalent designation for the country conducting the residency, e.g., registered) pharmacist who

-- has not completed a residency but has eight or more years of hospital pharmacy practice experience; or, - has completed an ASHP accredited international Pharmacy Practice Residency, and has a minimum of five years of hospital pharmacy practice experience; or, - has completed an ASHP-accredited International Advanced Pharmacy Practice Residency, and has a minimum of three years of hospital pharmacy practice experience; or - has completed an ASHP-accredited PGY1 residency, and has two years of hospital pharmacy practice experience; or, - has completed an ASHP-accredited PGY2 residency.
+- has not completed a residency but has five or more years of hospital pharmacy practice experience; or, - has completed an ASHP accredited international Pharmacy Practice Residency, s/he must have a minimum of two years of hospital pharmacy practice experience; or, - has completed an ASHP-accredited PGY1 residency, s/he must have one year of hospital pharmacy practice experience; or, - has completed an ASHP-accredited PGY2 residency.
 (No additional pharmacy practice experience is required.)